IBM/voice-gateway-on-icp/README.md

 ## Sample output

-Once the twilio configuration has been completed try calling the phone number.
+Once the Twilio configuration has been completed try calling the phone number.
 You'll be greeted with the start of your Watson Assistant dialog.
 Try a few of the questions below to hear back the answers.

 * _What are the hours of operation?_
 * _What's your location?_